katedobroth/test-doc/_sections/overview.md

 # Cazena Documentation {#ovw_overview}

+Welcome to the documentation for the Cazena web console.
+To learn more about Cazena's Fully-Managed Big Data As a Service, visit [www.cazena.com](https://www.cazena.com).

-## Fully-Managed Big Data as a Service
+## Cazena's Fully-Managed Big Data as a Service

-Cazena's Fully-Managed Big Data as a Service solution is a secure environment that helps enterprises to move and process data in the cloud.
+Cazena is a Fully-Managed Big Data as a Service that enables enterprises to securely migrate, store and analyze their data in the cloud.
 Cazena manages the creation, configuration, security setup, and management of cloud infrastructure to create a single-tenant datacloud.
 Cazena then continually monitors and manages this platform ensuring that it is secure and optimized for your current set of workloads.

 Cazena's two flagship solutions are: